-The total transmission of a spectrograph critically depends on the ambient seeing conditions, through what are called the slit losses.
+When measuring the total transmission of a spectrograph, an important factor is the slit losses.
 The slit losses correspond to the fraction of light that is lost at the spectrograph's slit or fiber simply because a fraction of the stellar point spread function will fall outside the slit or loss.
-We refer the interested reader to ESPRESSO's ETC for a detailed explanations on the calculation of slit losses.
-From the definition of slit losses it follows that these depend on the fiber diameter as seen on the sky Similar efficiencies are expected for the HR and MR modes as they both use 1-arcsec fibres, while the UHR mode is expected to lead to a lower total transmission due to its 0.5-arcsec fibre, especially under poor seeing conditions.
+We refer the interested reader to ESPRESSO's ETC for a detailed explanation on the calculation of slit losses.
+From the definition of slit losses, it follows that these depend on the fiber diameter as seen on the sky Similar efficiencies are expected for the HR and MR modes as they both use 1-arcsec fibres, while the UHR mode is expected to lead to a lower total transmission due to its 0.5-arcsec fibre, especially under poor seeing conditions.
 In Fig. 11 and Fig. 12, we show the computed total transmission of ESPRESSO for the HR (and MR) mode and the UHR mode, respectively, assuming a seeing of 0.8 arcsec.
 Given the sensitivity of the transmission on the astro-climatic conditions, we recommend the users to adopt a conservative approach, while preparing detailed observing strategies for variable seeing and transparency conditions.